Mozhi (film): Legacy

 Mozhi became an important film in the career of Prithviraj and Jyothika.
 The film proved that the people would accept stories based on disability if the film was presented in a new and innovative way.
 The film continued the trend of films with different themes that focused on realism.
 K. Jeshi of The Hindu placed the film in the category of films that propagate social issues along with other films like Sethu (1999), Kaadhal (2004), Veyil (2006), Imsai Arasan 23am Pulikesi (2006) and Paruthiveeran (2007).
 Behindwoods stated that humour helped the film "to become one of the biggest money-spinners in Kollywood" and also added "Prakash Raj's witty dialogues ensured a merry go ride".

 Director Mahendran listed Mozhi as one of his favourite films.
 Documentary filmmaker Swarnavel says films such as Kaadhal, Veyil, Mozhi and Paruthi Veeran have pushed the envelope of mainstream Tamil cinema.
 Actress Revathi stated that: "young film makers in particular have come up with some wonderful, well-researched movies featuring disability, such as Mozhi, Black, Deiva Thirumagal, Beautiful, and many others.
 These films, with their accurate detailing and brilliant portrayals don't paint disability as a tragedy, but show it as a part of life".
 In an interview to Times of India in 2008, Keerthi Chawla revealed that: "I'm looking for a role on the lines of the one played by Jyotika in Mozhi and Sridevi in Moondram Pirai".
 P. B. Ramasamy, head of Big FM, Chennai told to Hindu that: "Mozhi was a wholesome entertainer and I never got bored even for a minute.
 The movie made me smile throughout and for the first time while watching a film, I felt the urge to watch it all over again".
 Dancer Shweta Prachande who portrayed deaf and dumb character in a short film called Notes of Silence said she was inspired by Jothika's performance from the film to portray the character.

-Scenes from the film have been parodied in Thamizh Padam (2010).
+Scenes from the film have been parodied in Tamizh Padam (2010).
 Shiva's love signals, Disha Pandey's introduction scene and her friend character has been based on the film.
-The song "Kaatrin Mozhi" inspired a film of the same name, which was also directed by Radha Mohan.
+The song "Kaatrin Mozhi" inspired a film of the same name, which was also directed by Radha Mohan, and also stars Jyothika.

 Accolades

-At the 55th National Film Awards according to Sibi Malayil, one of the jury member of feature film, Jyothika was one of the front runner for National Film Award for Best Actress, along with Meera Jasmine for the Malayalam film Ore Kadal and Umashree for the Kannada film Gulabi Talkies.
-However, she lost the award to Umashree who was adjudged the Best Actress.
+At the 55th National Film Awards according to Sibi Malayil, one of the jury member of feature film, Jyothika was one of the frontrunners for National Film Award for Best Actress, along with Meera Jasmine for the Malayalam film Ore Kadal and Umashree for the Kannada film Gulabi Talkies.
+However, she lost to Umashree.